 High-order constellations can achieve enhanced high-speed transmission without increasing bandwidth [1].
 For this reason, Quadrature Amplitude Modulation (QAM), which has been adopted by various communication standards, is strongly recommended as a high order constellation.
 However, communication systems using the MAQ require a high signal-to-noise ratio.
-Hence, it is advantageous to combine with the MAQ efficient error-correcting codes [2, 3], such as LDPC codes.

-LDPC codes [4, 5], are error-correcting codes, have a capability approaching the Shannon limit for large data blocks [6].
-They are block codes with paritycheck matrices H that contain only a minimal number of non-zero entries.
+So it is advantageous to combine with the MAQ efficient error-correcting codes [2,3], such as LDPC codes.
+LDPC codes [4,5] are error-correcting codes and can approach the Shannon limit for large data blocks [6].
+They are block codes with parity-check matrices Hthat contain only a minimal number of non-zero entries.
 This sparseness of H is essential for an iterative decoding complexity that increases only linearly with the code length.
-LDPC codes are decoded iteratively using a graphical representation of their parity-check matrix.
+The LDPC codes can be described by a graphical representation called Tanner graph [7], which corresponds to the matrix H.